celeron533/DicomGrep/README.md

 # DicomGrep

-An open source tool for searching Dicom files contents.
+An open source tool for searching DICOM files contents.

-In "Just could use" state.
+In "Just can use" state.
 No warranty.

 Hope this tool can help some researchers 👩‍🔬👨‍🔬🔬 or developers 👨‍💻👩‍💻💻 :)